chef/chef-web-docs/content/data_bags.md

 {{< readfile file="content/reusable/md/data_bag.md" >}}

-## Create a Data Bag
+## Create a data bag

-A data bag can be created in two ways: using knife or manually.
-In general, using knife to create data bags is recommended, but as long as the data bag folders and data bag item JSON files are created correctly, either method is safe and effective.
+You can create a data bag in two ways: using knife or manually.
+We recommend using knife, but as long as you create the data bag folders and item JSON files correctly, either method is safe and effective.

-### Create a Data Bag with Knife
+### Create a data bag with knife

-knife can be used to create data bags and data bag items when the `knife data bag` subcommand is run with the `create` argument.
-For
+Use the `knife data bag create` command to create data bags and data bag items.
-example:
+For example:

 ```bash
 knife data bag create DATA_BAG_NAME (DATA_BAG_ITEM)
 ```

-knife can be used to update data bag items using the `from file`
+Use the `from file` argument to update data bag items:
-argument:

 ```bash
 knife data bag from file BAG_NAME ITEM_NAME.json